RollandMichael7/opi_organizer/README.md

 ## Using Macros ##
 After running the script, all references between OPIs in different folders are replaced by macros which point to whichever version of the target plugin was installed when the script was run.
-The value of the macros are **paths from the same level as the parent EPICS and AD folders.** These macros have a uniform structure across all areaDetector plugins and EPICS modules, so they can be defined by a parent OPI for version control.
+The values of the macros are **paths from the same level as the parent EPICS and AD folders.** These macros have a uniform structure across all areaDetector plugins and EPICS modules, so they can be defined by a parent OPI for version control.
 For example, to use Andor3 R2-1 OPI screens, simply define the ```pathAndor3``` macro as
 ```